 - The Post Info module displays date, author name, number of comments, and terms (categories or tags), in that order.
 You can display all, some, or none of these four types of information.
 To change the order you can line up a series of Post Info modules, each of which contains only one info type.
 Or, you can just use code to do that.

-Note: You can't use Page Builder within the Post Content area because it breaks the theme layout.
-You'll use the native WordPress text editor, where you can add text, images, shortcodes, and some code.
+Note: You can't use Beaver Builder to edit the content of individual posts when a Singular Themer layout will apply to that post, because it breaks the Themer layout.
+You'll use the native WordPress editor, where you can add text, images, shortcodes, and some code.

 - The HTML module contains code to display the Post categories.

 - The Post Navigation module displays the previous and next posts.